 What is Japanese Milk Bread?

 One of the exciting things about learning to bake bread is that there are endless variations.
 Sourdough is a great choice, especially if you can't find yeast.
 But it’s not the only option.
-When everyone else seemed to be making sourdough, I was feeling so overwhelmed with everything that the thought of a baking project that required me to keep something alive indefinitely was more than I had energy for.
+When everyone seemed to be making sourdough, I was feeling so overwhelmed with everything that the thought of a baking project that required me to keep something alive indefinitely was more than I had the energy for.
 I eventually gave it a go and immediately forgot to feed it.
-I will try again, but in the meantime, I've been making milk bread.
+I will try again, but in the meantime, I've been making this milk bread.